stuartio/cli-request-control/README.md

 --rule_id <rule ID>           ID associated with that particular rule --rule <ruleName>             Name of rule in policy that should be added.
 Use single quotes ('') in case rule name has spaces. (optional)
 --file <file>                 Filename of raw .json file to be used as rules details.
 This file should be in the /rules folder (optional)
---allow_ip                    List of IPs or CIDR blocks to be allowed separated by commas(,) within single quotes('') --deny_ip                     List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('') --allow_country               List of country codes(case-insensitive) to be allowed separated by commas(,) within single quotes('')
+--allow-ip                    List of IPs or CIDR blocks to be allowed separated by commas(,) within single quotes('') --deny-ip                     List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('') --allow-country               List of country codes(case-insensitive) to be allowed separated by commas(,) within single quotes('')
---deny_country                    List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('')
+--deny-country                List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('')
---give_branded_response_for_ip        List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('').
+--ip-branded-response         List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('').
 This will replace the current IP/CIDR list if any.
---give_branded_response_for_country   List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('').
+--country-branded-response    List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('').
 This will replace the current country list if any.
 --enable                      Enables the rule in the policy --disable                     Disables the rule in the policy
 ```